Grand Tetons sightseeing

 Back on the Teton Park Road, just past the North Jenny Lake Junction, is the Mountain View turnout with 23 parking spaces

-(the lime green dot on the map above) with this view:
+(the lime green dot on the map above) with different views in different seasons/weather:

 mountains at back, flowers in foreground